Your AudienceDynamics of a Successful Book: Lesson 2

-- Seek out influencers; those people who can share your story with their audience.
-And then make them want to share your story.
-The best way to do this, like any other relationship, is to sow into that influencer’s life.
-Become a part of their conversation.
-Be a fan.
+- Seek out five possible influencers.
+These are people with established audiences who are likely to connect with the message in your book and share it with their audience.
+Then make them want to share your story by becoming a part of their audience and a part of their conversation.
+Become their fan.
 Look for ways to promote them and their story.
 Don’t ask before you’ve given.

 Hey!
 Do you have a question for me about this lesson?
 I’d love to give you an answer!
 Just scroll down to the comment section below and ask away.